Cryptix-Dev/Utilities/Gradle/README.md

 ```
 where `'gradleVersion'` is the version of gradle you want the wrapper to be (ex: `'2.5'`).

-2. run `./gradle wrapper` to generate the following files:
+Run `./gradle wrapper` to generate the following files:
 ```
 gradlew
 gradlew.bat